 NOTE: the quad sc is stacked exactly above and between the 2 quad sc from 4 rows below (see pictures below from more details).

 Repeat rows 3-10 two more times for a non-slouchy beanie and three (or more) times for a slouchy beanie.

 Last row (should be in red yarn): Ch 1, sc in BLO in the same st, 1 sc in BLO in each st all around, sl st to first sc to join (72 sts).
 Fasten off and weave in your ends.

-Quadruple single crochet (Quad sc) picture instructions (video tutorial is on the bottom of this pattern):
+Quadruple single crochet (Quad sc) picture instructions:

 Step 1: insert hook under front loop of st, yo, and pull loop through